What is Halal? Learn Everything You Need to Know

 You can find worms and parasites such as trichina Worms, tapeworms (taenia Solium), roundworms, hookworms, and many more worms and parasites that are responsible for many diseases.

-Uric Acid found in pork meat (known cause of heart disease and rheumatism) has an approximately 20% extraction rate from the kidneys of the pig.
+Uric Acid found in pork meat (a known cause of heart disease and rheumatism) has an approximately 20% extraction rate from the kidneys of the pig.
 Herbivorous animals have an 80% extraction rate.
 Hence, relative to other animals, a high concentration of Uric Acid is found in Pork.

-Fatty Acids found in Pork Fat is very harmful to the body, being difficult to digest and efficiently convert to energy.
+Fatty Acids found in Pork Fat are very harmful to the body, being difficult to digest and efficiently convert to energy.

 Pork Fat is absorbed by the body and consequently accumulates in human tissue as animal fat.